Healthy Homes Assessment Broadmeadows

 What We Do

-As building inspectors, we handle all components involved in professional house inspections.
-We’re there to make sure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we are experts in all elements involved in specialist house examinations.
+We’re there to make sure that you make the best decision when purchasing your next property.

-We are serious about your investment, and undertake detailed checks to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning a home.
+We value your money and conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing the house.

-We are specialised in a range of solutions to ensure that you are completely updated on the condition of any property you could be looking to purchase or sell along with other services.
+We specialise in a range of solutions to ensure you are completely updated on the condition of any property you might be looking to purchase or sell and also other services.

-With our systemised approach to your property inspection and the latest in technology for software with digital photos embedded into your document, you can actually see any issues found.
-Through our detailed report, it’s no wonder that we receive so many clients who recommend our services to their family and friends.
+We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into the document, you can actually see any problems that might be identified.
+Thanks to our detailed reporting it’s no wonder that we receive so many referrals from clients our service to family and friends.

 Highly Trained & Insured Inspection Professionals